mosZH/first_repository/readme.txt

 test git
 create a new branch dev
 update from branch master
-create a new branch feature1
+create a new branch feature
+update from branch dev